Housing and homelessness

 - food, toiletries and clothing.

 Council’s Public Space Liaison Officers (PSLOs) act as the first point of contact between Council and people experiencing homelessness or those at risk of homelessness by engaging with these residents and linking them with support services.
-PSLOs work with outreach and non-government organisations that support homeless people in Brisbane.
-Several agencies work with ‘rough sleepers’, including Micah Projects Incorporated, Footprints, HART 4000, Brisbane Youth Service, Homeless Health Outreach Team, 139 Club and the Brisbane Homelessness Service Centre.
+PSLOs work with Queensland's Department of Communities, Housing and Digital Economy and non-government organisations that support homeless people in Brisbane.
+Several agencies work with ‘rough sleepers’, including Micah Projects Incorporated, Footprints, HART 4000, Brisbane Youth Service, Homeless Health Outreach Team, 3rd Space, the Salvation Army and Vinnies.

 PSLOs also provide people experiencing homelessness or those at risk of homelessness with an Essential Contacts Guide (ECG) that lists useful contact numbers for vital services in Brisbane including food and welfare, children and youth, legal issues, health and more.

 The Essential Contacts Guide (ECG) is a pocket-sized guide that provides contact details for emergency support.
-The ECG is distributed to community organisations, service providers and QPS officers who provide assistance to homeless people and people requiring emergency support across Brisbane.
+The ECG is distributed to community organisations, service providers and QPS officers who provide assistance to people experiencing homelessness and people requiring emergency support across Brisbane.

 Council supports the Red Cross Night Cafe, which was opened by the Australian Red Cross in Brisbane City Hall in 2001.
 The cafe provides Brisbane's homeless and disadvantaged young people with free meals and access to showers, toilets, health and legal advice two nights per week (Tuesdays and Thursdays).
 The cafe also runs workshops and arts-based activities.